The other troll blasted Karkat with a wide range of feelings from anger to depression before covering his face with his hands. "No I'm not ok Karkat!"

 "Sometimes you look at yourself and see someone else?
 And that scares you right?"

-it's also a reminder of what I've lost
+"Yeah, it does it's also a reminder of what I've lost "

 Dave furrowed his brows and said quietly, "Everything reminds us of something we lost.
 But that's part of life bro, that's what your heart beat and your breath mean.
 They mean you've lost something but gained something too."
 His red eyes searched John for understanding, "These shades remind me of you, of a time when we only talked through text and sent packages for our birthdays.
 And this shirt, this symbol, there was a time where I shit you not, Bro fucking cut the record on my shirt in half.
 I'm not going to stop wearing it because he's dead.
 I wouldn't dishonor him like that."

 "Don't you fucking dare tell me it's not the same.
 Your skin color is like my shirt, it's changed, but it doesn't stop being the same thing it always was.
 It's different, but it's proof you lived.
 It's like a record that you spin and scratch, each time it goes around it changes in some small way, but it still remains the same."
 Once again he paused to gauge John's reaction, "Please don't make me use another shitty metaphor."

 "Thanks Dave."
 John rolled over so he faced the cushions.
 "So you honestly think we'll be ok?"

 "No. But we'll make it through sheer stubbornness and willpower.
 I doubt Vantas wants to see anymore dead bodies in his lifetime and I'm sick and tired of going back to change a future that ended in corpses."

 That put a thought into John's head.
 It was small and didn't occur to him before.
 "Dave," he started quietly, "did you ever think about going back in time and stopping this from happening?"